 #5 Applying What They Know

-The storybooks are simple but engage my daughter’s interest.
+The heirloom quality readers are simple but engage my daughter’s interest.
 They are short stories with adorable illustrations.
 The idea of applying her knowledge to one of these stories thrills her because she is reading REAL books.